-Husband wife team Francesco d’Amuri and Alison De Renzi moved from Florence Italy to New Haven, CT in 2002 to open L’Orcio Restaurant.
+Husband and wife team Francesco d’Amuri and Alison De Renzi moved from Florence Italy to New Haven, Connecticut in 2002 to open L’Orcio Restaurant.
 After spending years eating their way through the Italian countryside the idea for L’Orcio came up one day over a particularly delicious dish of Wild Boar Ragu’ in one of their favorite spots.
 The idea was a simple one; it would be great to share the culinary wealth of the many regions of Italy in one restaurant on one menu.
 They decided to stick with classic Italian food… the kind you would expect when visiting a small local eatery, in a small charming town, where no one speaks English.

-After scouting out locations with the help of their partner Lorraine Doyle the property at 806 State Street stood out.
+After scouting out locations with the help of their partner Lorraine Doyle the property at 806 State Street in New Haven stood out.
 The historical building known as the Thomas Kelly House was built in 1889 and is one of few Queen Anne Victorian style residences in the area.
-A house seemed like the perfect location to share their food and the unique space offered a warmth and comfort that other commercial spaces simply couldn’t.
+A house seemed like the perfect location to share their Italian food and the unique space offered a warmth and comfort that other commercial spaces simply couldn’t.

-After extensive renovations to the building L’Orcio opened its doors on February 12th, 2003 and just as conceptualized offered a vast array of traditional dishes from the different regions of Italy.
+After extensive renovations to the building L’Orcio opened its doors on February 11th, 2003 and just as conceptualized offered a vast array of traditional seasonal dishes from the different regions of Italy.
 L’Orcio soon became a New Haven favorite receiving awards and recognition for its culinary delights.
 Alison and Francesco continue to travel and research in Italy and feel truly lucky to have such a wonderful and receptive clientele!